eighteyes/bitwig/_posts/2014-04-04-generic-keyboard.markdown

 Sets up the callback for incoming MIDI information.

-Callbacks are basically using functions as objects, and being setup to be fired off.
+Callbacks are basically using functions as objects, and being setup to be fired off as a listener for an event.
 This is an equivalent paradigm to `$(elem).on('click', handleElemClick)` in jQuery or `EventTarget.addEventListener( 'click', handleClick)` in stock JavaScript.
 So, `on('midinote', onMidi)`.

 `onMidi` is defined later in the document with `function onMidi(status, data1, data2)` and can be used like a variable in methods that support it.
 It may be helpful to think of this as `var onMidi = function(status, data1, data2)` as they are equivalent.